Form 8.5 (EPT/RI) - OnTheMarket Plc

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Arbeitsmarktbericht ruft gute Laune hervor: ATX legt kräftig zu -- DAX gewinnt -- Wall Street freundlich -- Asiens Börsen schließen stärker - Feiertagsbedingt kein Handel in Japan
+Börse aktuell - Live TickerUS-Arbeitsmarktbericht ruft gute Laune hervor: ATX geht deutlich höher ins Wochenende -- DAX schließt fester -- Wall Street letztlich höher -- Asiens Börsen letztlich stärker

-Der heimische Aktienmarkt zeigt sich am letzten Handelstag der Woche sehr stark.
-Der deutsche Leitindex verbucht ebenfalls Gewinne.
-Die US-Indizes setzen ihre Gewinnserie auch am Freitag fort.
+Der heimische Aktienmarkt zeigte sich am letzten Handelstag der Woche sehr stark.
+Der deutsche Leitindex verbuchte ebenfalls Gewinne.
+Die US-Indizes setzten ihre Gewinnserie auch am Freitag fort.
 Die asiatischen Börsen konnten am Freitag steigen; in Japan fand feiertagsbedingt kein Handel statt.